Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 Who should wear chalcedony stone?

-Chalcedony can be worn by anyone seeking its calming and communicative properties.
+Anyone seeking its calming and communicative properties can wear chalcedony.
 It's especially popular among those looking to enhance their verbal expression and emotional balance.

 What are the spiritual properties of chalcedony?

-Chalcedony is believed to promote harmony, improve communication skills, and instill a sense of calmness.
+Chalcedony promotes harmony, improves communication skills, and instills a sense of calmness.
 It's often used for meditation and emotional healing.

 Is chalcedony the same as agate?